Media releases we issued on the H7N6 detection in Otago

 We are working closely with industry partners.
 We have put a lot of effort in with the poultry and egg sector, the Department of Conservation, and Ministry of Health to prepare for H5N1 and that puts us in a good position to deal with the less virulent H7N6 strain found on this farm.

-Does this mean New Zealand is at greater risk of getting H5N1?
+Does this mean New Zealand is at greater risk of getting HPAI H5N1?

 The H7N6 strain detected in Otago is different from H5N1.
-The detection of H7N6 does not change the likelihood or risk of H5N1 arriving in New Zealand.
+The detection of H7N6 does not change the likelihood or risk of the H5N1 strain arriving in New Zealand.

-Biosecurity New Zealand and our partners have surveillance programmes in place to detect the arrival of the most concerning strain of H5N1 and other exotic diseases.
+Biosecurity New Zealand and our partners have surveillance programmes in place to detect the arrival of HPAI and other exotic diseases.

 While the HPAI H5N1 strain is still some distance from New Zealand, it’s important we take a cautious approach.